 You can use Listerine in a couple of different ways, including mixing it with shampoo in a bath or diluting it with water and using it as a spray.
 To get step-by-step instructions on how to use Listerine to kill fleas, check out this guide from eHow.

-4. Banish stinky feet
+3. Banish stinky feet and alleviate athletes foot.

 Okay, I know what you’re thinking—a KCL run out of deodorant?!
 Perhaps it’s not likely, but on that off chance that you actually do find yourself without a stick of deodorant, now you can have a backup.
 Simply dab a bit of the mouthwash on a cotton ball or towel, wipe it on your underarms and you’re good to go!

-Because Listerine kills odors and disinfects, it is a great cleaner – particularly on mold and mildew.
-Grab one of those old toothbrushes, soak it in Listerine and scrub away that shower gunk!
-You can also use it to clean toilets, sinks, floors and even as a general cleaner.
 If you’re using Listerine on shower mold or mildew, you can use it full strength, but if you want to use it to clean other things around the house, fill a spray bottle with half Listerine and half water.
 Not only will you have a clean house, but it will smell minty fresh!